MTA Studio Productions

 by Christopher Durang

 Photo by Elsie Miwa

 Production info - Production information will be given at MTA meetings and via email during the fall and spring semesters.

-Auditions - Sign up sheets for audition time slots will be in the Box Office Lobby.
-At the time of auditions each student MUST fill out a preference sheet no matter how many productions he or she is auditioning for.
+Auditions - Sign up sheets for audition time slots will be sent out digitally.
+At the time of auditions, each student MUST fill out a preference sheet no matter how many productions he or she is auditioning for.

 Casting - Directors of MTA Studio Productions will choose their casts after auditions.
 Generally, no individual will be cast in more than one MTA Studio Production per semester.
 If an actor is desired by two directors, the individual's preference sheet will be used as the deciding factor.

 Cast Lists - Cast lists will be sent out via email.